MichaelLarocca/blog-michael-jude-larocca/posts/2022/03-22/Ania_Kubow-Tetris.md

 Not only do you learn how to make a game to add to your portfolio, you learn fundamental JavaScript programming in a fun and engaging way!

-The simplicity of the Tetris JavaScript project allows you to create a working game rather quickly and leaves plenty of room for customization, which I took the max!
+The simplicity of the Tetris JavaScript project allows you to create a working game rather quickly and leaves plenty of room for customization, which I took to the max!

 ---